-The District complies with the Family Medical Leave Act (FMLA).
+The District complies with the Family and-Medical Leave Act (FMLA}).
 In the event of a conflict between this policy and the FMLA, the FMLA shall apply.
 The FMLA recognizes that there are times when an employee must cease working temporarily due to personal illness, a family member's illness or other family responsibilities.
+Through the enactment of the FMLA the United States Congress established a minimum labor standard to balance the demands of the workplace with the needs of families.
 The FMLA entitles eligible employees to job protected unpaid leave in certain circumstances.